galexrt/k8s-vagrant-multi-node/README.md

-load-image-node-%              Load local/pulled image into node VM, where `%` is the number of the node. load-image-nodes               Load local/pulled Docker image into all node VMs. preflight                      Run checks and gather variables, used for the the `up` target. pull                           Add and download, or update the box image on the host. ssh-master                     SSH into the master VM. ssh-node-%                     SSH into a node VM, where `%` is the number of the node. start-master                   Start up master VM (automatically done by `up` target).
+load-image-node-%              Load local/pulled image into node VM, where `%` is the number of the node. load-image-nodes               Load local/pulled Docker image into all node VMs. preflight                      Run checks and gather variables, used for the the `up` target. pull                           Add and download, or update the box image for the chosen provider on the host. ssh-config-master              Generate SSH config just for the master. ssh-config-node-%              Generate SSH config just for the one node number given. ssh-config-nodes               Generate SSH config just for the nodes. ssh-config                     Generate SSH config for master and nodes. ssh-master                     SSH into the master VM. ssh-node-%                     SSH into a node VM, where `%` is the number of the node. start-master                   Start up master VM (automatically done by `up` target).